lavanet/docs/docs/provider/provider-setup.md

 :::warning

 With the launch of `lava-testnet-2`, aspects of our provider setup have changed.
 TLS Certificates are now a required part of Provider setup.
+[Lavavisor](/lavavisor) is now the recommended route for running the provider process.

 :::